 Also Amy Winehouse it must be said has been far more influential than Adele.
 Amy WInehouse paved the way for not only Adele herself, but also for the likes of Lady Gaga, Jessie J etc. Just about every female performer has cited Amy as an influence in some way.
 Even plenty of male performers too such as Bruno Mars and Sam Smith.

 Due to her accessibility I think you are far more likely to hear Adele songs on the radio or on the tv than Amy songs.
-I mean people are not gonna be willing to play “Fuck me Pumps” by Amy Winehouse for instance on a tv show during the day, but “Chasing Pavements” by Adele however is obviously gonna be fine to play.
+People are not going be willing to play “Fuck me Pumps” by Amy Winehouse for instance on a tv show during the day!

 I think its fair to say your average person would probably know more songs by Adele than Amy.
 Your average person whose not a fan would definitely know songs by both, but I think there are far more Adele songs that are better known than Amy songs.